rhenium2/FluxGuardian/README.md

 ## Telegram commands
 * start - starts the conversation with the bot
 * addnode - adds a new Flux node
-* status - shows the last status of all Flux nodes
+* status - shows the last status of all your Flux nodes
 * mynodes - shows all nodes added to the bot
 * removeallnodes - removes all nodes added to the bot